 What is the cost?

 Most of the costs are covered through the generous support of the Wisconsin Council of the Blind and Visually Impaired and the UW Department of Ophthalmology and Visual Sciences.
-Charges to patients can range from $75 - $150.
+There will be some charge to patients.
 It will depend on the number of visits.
 Please check with the clinic for an estimate.